kkinnamon/dataviz/final-project-part-one.md

 | Teacher Shortage by Credentials | [https://tinyurl.com/5avwdvr2](https://tinyurl.com/5avwdvr2) | The National Conference of State Legislatures provides a detailed overview of teacher shortages by credentialed subjects.
 The data was filtered to only include the 2022-2023 academic year shortages, which aligns with other data in the story.

 # Method and medium
 Phase 1 sketches were rough, using marker and dot grid notepaper.
 I’m hoping to bring my ideas to life in phases 2 and 3 using tableau and datawrapper.
+The final project will be my first attempt at using shorthand.
+Stay tuned!

 ## References
 Learning Policy Institute. _State Teacher Shortages: Vacancy and Resource Tool._ 2024.
 Accessed 14 Nov.
 2025. https://learningpolicyinstitute.org/product/state-teacher-shortages-vacancy-resource-tool-2024,